 Bachmann's family history can be traced back to Norway in the mid-1800s before arriving in Wisconsin, where an early ancestor almost immediately joined the Union Army.
 Bachmann is the first female elected to Congress from Minnesota, and she is taking that one step further running in the 2012 presidential election.

 President Barack Obama has a fascinating family tree with ties to Africa and to a Scottish king!
 Obama lived in Indonesia before growing up in Hawaii with his grandparents.
-Chicago was where he met his future wife, and the White House is where they wish to remain in 2012.
+Chicago was where he met his future wife.

 Find Records Now for Free